zachbogart/vanillin/README.md

 ### Why?

 - Depend on Docker: Much less hassle regarding dependencies.
-Just specify base image and go
+Just specify a base image and go
-- Easy to customize: add a `pip install` or `install.packages` to Dockerfile as `RUN` commands, and packages will persist between runs
+- Easy to customize: add a `pip install` or `install.packages` to Dockerfile as `RUN` commands, and can tailor image to project-specific needs
 - Easy to share: Dockerfile describes dependencies, can run/work in same environment
-- R and Python at once: Go back and forth between R/Python in same Jupyter Environemnt with something like [jupyter-datascience-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook)
+- R and Python at once: Go back and forth between R/Python in same Jupyter Environment with something like [jupyter-datascience-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook)

 ### What the `docker run` Command Does